 You can treat these sorts of conditions at home - in fact, that's the best place for you.

 Self-care is the best choice to treat very minor illnesses and injuries.
-A range of common illnesses and injuries can be treated at home simply by combining a well-stocked medicine cabinet with plenty of rest - THINK FIRST, DON'T GO TO A&E.
+A range of common illnesses and injuries can be treated at home simply by combining a well-stocked medicine cabinet with plenty of rest.

 Make sure that your medicine cabinet is well stocked with: